bacalhau-project/bacalhau/docs/docs/setting-up/networking-instructions/networking.md

 ## Specifying Jobs to Access the Internet

-For some workloads, the required data is computed as part of the job if the purpose of the job is to process web results.
+For some workloads there is a requirement for the job to fetch data at runtime, particularly when it requires access to external APIs.
 In these cases, networking may be possible during job execution.
 To run Docker jobs on Bacalhau with internet access, you'll need to use a `--netwwork` flag and specify one of the following options:

 * **full**: unfiltered networking for any protocol `--network=full`
 * **http**: HTTP(S)-only networking to a specified list of domains `--network=http`